Power of Collaboration

 At the National Carbon Capture Center, we believe in the power of collaboration to drive innovation in carbon dioxide (CO2) management.
 Our specialized research engineers and project managers work directly with third-party technology developers to test a wide range of CO2 management processes.
 In partnership with industry-leading sponsors, program developers and the U.S. Department of Energy (DOE), we conduct cutting-edge research and development to accelerate the commercialization of advanced technologies aimed at reducing greenhouse gas emissions.

-Since our establishment in 2009, the National Carbon Capture Center has been the DOE’s primary research facility for advancing cost-effective CO² management technologies.
-We have hosted over 50 technology developers from around the world and tested more than 80 emerging technologies.
+Since our establishment in 2009, the National Carbon Capture Center has been the DOE’s primary research facility for advancing cost-effective CO2 management technologies.
+We have hosted approximately 60 technology developers from around the world and tested more than 85 emerging technologies.
 This impressive track record underscores our commitment to delivering impactful results and our potential for future breakthroughs in carbon management.

 Explore our brochure >>